mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 Mattermost product documentation contributions can be created in one of two ways:

-- as a branch (applies only Mattermost staff with appropriate GitHub repository permissions)
+- As a branch (applies only Mattermost staff with appropriate GitHub repository permissions).
-- as a fork (applies to all other documentation contributions)
+- As a fork (applies to all other documentation contributions).

 In a GitHub documentation PR, branched contributions display using the branch name, and forked contributions display as `username/reponame:branchname` instead.
 While branched contributions are automatically pulled down to a local environment when you run the command `git pull` or `git fetch origin` from the command line, forked contributions must be pulled down manually.